Professor Innocent E. Chiluwa

 (ii) Participated in the UNDP study on the links between social media and youth radicalization in Africa – a RAND Europe research project for the United Nations Development Program.
 September, 2017.

-(iii) Currently on the Africa Advisory Committee of the (Facebook) Independent Research Commission (Social Science One) – co-chaired by Gary King (Harvard University) and Nathaniel Persily (Stanford University).
+(iii) Currently on the Africa Advisory Committee of SOCIAL SCIENCE ONE of the Harvard’s Institute for Quantitative Social Science – co-chaired by Gary King (Harvard University) and Nathaniel Persily (Stanford University).

 (iv) Member, African Centre for Constructive Resolution of Disputes (ACCORD) Durban, South Africa.